 - As light levels decrease, help tomatoes ripen by removing the lower leaves.
 If you haven’t already nipped out the growing point, do so now; any new trusses that develop are unlikely to ripen.

 - Rarely are we ready to plant spring-flowering bulbs immediately after they’re delivered or purchased at the garden centre?
 As soon as they arrive at home, take bulbs out of transit boxes and put the individual packages somewhere cool and dark with the maximum amount of ventilation around them: the drier the atmosphere and better the airflow, the healthier they’ll stay.
 Bulbs are generally safer in the ground than on the potting bench.
 Begin planting once there is moisture in the soil and before they produce roots and shoots.
-If you need more guidance, I’ll publish a comprehensive spring bulb planting guide later this month.
+If you need more guidance, have a look at my guide to when and how to plant spring-flowering bulbs.

 Terrace & Balcony

-After this extraordinary year of heat and drought, pots and containers may look jaded.
+After a long season in bloom, pots and containers may look jaded.
 You have three choices - leave them alone and accept their fading glory, replant them to give yourself a temporary autumn display or skip straight to winter and replace them with spring flowering bulbs, pansies and wallflowers.

 - Reduce the watering and feeding of annual plants as growth dwindles.
 Keep attending to potted shrubs and trees, as they’ll need the strength to overwinter.
 Don’t rely on heavy rain to water pots: the chances are that very little will get where you need it.